Sunday, August 21, 2016

 William Moore died in 1923, and Ada continued to travel extensively throughout Europe and Asia, collecting many of the objects she later donated to museums.
 She lived in the family’s New York home until her death in January 1955 at the age of 96.

 Prominent descendants of the Moores include their son Paul Moore, Sr., founder of Republic Aviator; grandsons the Rt.
-Rev. Paul Moore, Jr. and Bankers Trust chairman William Moore; and great-grandson poet and author Honor Moore.
+Rev. Paul Moore, Jr. and Bankers Trust chairman William Moore; and great-granddaughter poet and author Honor Moore.

 No comments: